Updated: Sep 28, 2022

 -Upper Body Pull (Horizontal & Vertical)

-This is my personal favorite because it's the most technical and it's full body.
+This is my personal favorite because it's the most technical and has its full body.
 If I had to pick only one exercise for all of my clients to do forever, this would be the one.
-Everyone's squat is a little different due to their specific genetic make up.
+Everyone's squat is a little different due to their specific genetic makeup.
 Don't try and copy someone else's squat!
-Everyone has their own individual way of moving.
+Everyone has their way of moving.
 A common problem in people first squatting is they don't think about the movement and creating internal tension.
 They just go for it.
-When squatting, make sure your feet are set, core is braced and chest is up.
+When squatting, make sure your feet are set, the core is braced and the chest is up.
 Pay attention to your feet and your descent.
 If your descent on the squat is mediocre then your ascent will be mediocre as well.
 Here are some certain things you'll always want to do to ensure you're safely performing a proper squat.
-Lets start from bottom to top.
+Let's start from bottom to top.

 -Feet always flat on the floor

--Grab the floor with your toes to create and arch under your foot and stable ankles
+-Grab the floor with your toes to create an arch under your foot and stable ankles

 -Pull the shoulder blades down and together so you have constant tension in your back.